- Bedrooms: 2

 1 double and 1 adult size bunk beds.

 This 3 star VisitEngland.com accommodation comprises of: Lounge with comfortable three piece suite with a flat screen 32" panasonic digital television, a DVD player, with coffee tables and Internet DAB/FM radio and picturesque views.
 The comfortable living/dining area has a drop-leaf table which seats up to five people.
 The kitchen has a kettle, fridge freezer, microwave, toaster and electric oven with extractor hood.
 Bathroom with electric shower over the bath, wash basin shaving points and mirror with separate WC.
 Two bedrooms: one with a comfortable double bed, wardrobe, chest of drawers with a ladies hair dryer and one with comfortable adult size bunk beds, wardrobe, and chest of drawers.
 All rooms except the WC have Dimplex electric heating.
 Wi-Fi is available and further details can be found in the chalet.
 A land line phone can be found in the lounge area for incoming calls.
 Electricity is included in the price.
-A £40 damage deposit is required.
+A good house-keeping deposit (GHD) Security fee of £80.00 will be added to each booking and charged with the agreed booking fee.

 There is a bench seat plus a table and two chairs situated outside the chalet for you to enjoy the picturesque views..